Tiebreaker process for marijuana licenses finalized

-SPRINGFIELD — The Illinois Department of Financial and Professional Regulation (IDFPR) adopted permanent rules this week to break ties in the application process for 75 conditional adult-use marijuana dispensary licenses.
+SPRINGFIELD — The Illinois Department of Financial and Professional Regulation, or IDFPR, adopted permanent rules this week to break ties in the application process for 75 conditional adult-use marijuana dispensary licenses.

 Under the Cannabis Regulation and Tax Act, firms can score up to 250 points on their application to obtain a license.
 There are a limited number of licenses available in each of the state’s Bureau of Labor Statistics Regions.